ErpNetDocs/winclient/step-by-step/sales-invoice.md

 ![Release](pictures/salesinvo2.png)

-- Tick the **Invoicing** column for the lines you want to create an invoice for.
+- Tick the **Invoice** column for the lines you want to create an invoice for.

 ![Release](pictures/salesinvo3.png)